vivektyagiibm/cnnTextPyTorch/README.md

 Purpose is to provide a tutorial to the interested user on how to train a state of the art CNN text classifier using user-provided emebddings (word2vec in this case).
 A classical SGD is applied to also exemplify the updates in a deep learning system instead of the optimizer method.

-HowTO

 Download GoogleNews-vectors-negative300.bin to the same directory where you clone this repo.

-# tokenize and clean your Movie Review (SST-2) data (already in this repo).
+Tokenize and clean your Movie Review (SST-2) data (already in this repo).
 This dumps a pickle file with the train and tets datasets.

 python process_data.py GoogleNews-vectors-negative300.bin

-# run the CNN Text classifier model training
+Run the CNN Text classifier model training

 python extractMRWord2VecNumpy_CNNTextClassifier_Train.py > log.txt &

-# you can examine the log.txt to see how the train and validation error chanages over epochs.
+You can examine the log.txt to see how the train and validation error chanages over epochs.